 Step 5: Create a DE&I program for your DE&I goals

-After you’ve set your diversity, equity, and inclusion goals, you need to create an action plan for achieving them.
-Your DE&I action plan should include who’s responsible, what actions are necessary, the timeline for completion, and how communication will happen.
+After you’ve set your diversity, equity, and inclusion goals, you need to create an action plan for achieving these.
+This action plan should highlight who’s responsible for which DE&I goal, what actions are necessary, the timeline for completion, and how you'll communicate.

 As such, your DE&I program should outline:

 - An internal and external assessment of DE&I based on the initial evaluation of your business and industry

 - A business case emphasizing why your organization needs DE&I and what value this brings

 - A statement of commitment signed by leaders highlighting their dedication to DE&I

 - The appointed DE&I team in charge of spearheading the DE&I program and DE&I goals

 - The activities undertaken as part of the DE&I program

 - How communication and DE&I training efforts will be broadcasted to the company